2-Year-Old Girl Dead In Fire In New Chicago, Indiana Mobile Home Park

 “This is something that you never get used to, and we all have families, and it really, really hurts to see something like this happen,” Eakins said.

-Eakins said late Thursday night, the fire did not appear to be suspicious in nature.
+Eakins said late Thursday night, the fire did not appear to be suspicious..
 There was no word late Thursday night whether there were any working smoke detectors in the trailer.